beeware/briefcase/docs/en/how-to/contribute/code.md

 provides a short description of the change implemented by the pull request.

-The change note should be in reStructuredText format, in a file that has name of the format `<id>.<fragment type>.rst`.
+The change note should be in Markdown format, in a file that has name of the format `<id>.<fragment type>.md`.
 If the change you are proposing will fix a bug or implement a feature for which there is an existing issue number, the ID will be the number of that ticket.
 If the change has no corresponding issue, the PR number can be used as the ID.